-Saitama International Bonsai Academy
+Saitama International Bonsai Academy (Bonsai Lectures)

-Tuition Fee: 30,000 to 40,000 yen per group (1 group is at least 10 persons)
+Tuition Fee: 30,000 to 40,000 yen per group (1 group is at least 10 persons).

-Language: Japanese (with English interpretation)
+Language: Japanese (with English interpretation).

-(Instructor: Omiya Bonsai Art Museum Curator) – approx. 30 min.
+Instructor: Omiya Bonsai Art Museum Curator – approx. 30 min.

-- Bonsai Garden Class
+2. Bonsai Garden Lectures

-(Instructor: Please refer to the list of the classes below and select one) – duration varies with each class.
+Instructor: Please refer to the list of the classes below and select one.
+Duration varies with each class.

 How to Apply: